killown/wayfire-rs/README.md

 License

 ```
-rustfire is licensed under the MIT License.
+wayfire-rs is licensed under the MIT License.

 ```